beingkong/On-Device-Speech-to-Speech-Conversational-AI/README.md

    - Install Ollama from https://ollama.ai/

 2. **Setup:**
-   - Clone this repository
+   - Clone this repository `git clone https://github.com/On-Device-Speech-to-Speech-AI`
+   - Run `git lfs pull` to download the models and voices
    - Copy `.env.template` to `.env`
    - Add your HuggingFace token to `.env`
    - Install requirements: `pip install -r requirements.txt`

-3. **Download Models:** [Optional]
-   - Place Kokoro model (`kokoro-v0_19-half.pth`) in `data/models/`
-   - Voice models (`*.pt` files) should be in `data/voices/`
+   - Add any missing packages if not already installed `pip install <package_name>`

 4. **Run Ollama:**
    - Start Ollama service
-   - Pull the model: `ollama pull llama3.2:1b-instruct-q8_0`
-   - Run: `ollama run llama3.2:1b-instruct-q8_0`
+   - Run: `ollama run llama3.2:1b` or any other model of your choice

 5. **Start Application:**
    - Run: `python speech_to_speech.py`
    - Wait for initialization (models loading)
    - Start talking when you see "Voice Chat Bot Ready"
+   - Long press `Ctrl+C` to stop the application
 </details>

-## System Architecture & Technologies
+![System Overview](assets/system_design.png)

-The system employs a multi-threaded architecture, where each component operates independently but is integrated through a queue management system to ensure performance and responsiveness.
-This design maintains a natural conversational flow, powered by several specialized AI models:
+We basiclaly put together a few models togetehr to work together in a multi-threaded architecture, where each component operates independently but is integrated through a queue management system to ensure performance and responsiveness.
+### The flow works as follows: Loop (VAD -> Whisper -> LM -> TextChunker -> TTS)
+To achive that we use:

+- **Voice Activity Detection**: Pyannote:pyannote/segmentation-3.0
 - **Speech Recognition**: Whisper:whisper-tiny.en (OpenAI)
-- **Voice Activity Detection**: Pyannote:pyannote/segmentation-3.0
-- **Language Model**: LM Studio:llama-3.2-1b-instruct
+- **Language Model**: LM Studio/Ollama with Llama-2 1B
 - **Voice Synthesis**: Kokoro:hexgrad/Kokoro-82M

-![System Overview](assets/system_design.png)

-## Technical Implementation

-The system leverages a carefully selected stack of AI models and technologies:

-### Speech Processing Stack
-- **Voice Activity Detection**: Pyannote.audio Segmentation-3.0
-  - Optimized for real-time speech detection
-  - Low latency operation (2-3ms per frame)
-  - Accurate speaker segmentation

-- **Speech Recognition**: Whisper-tiny.en
-  - Lightweight model optimized for English
-  - 39M parameters for efficient processing
-  - Real-time transcription capabilities

-### Language Processing
-- **Language Model**: LM Studio with Llama-2 1B
-  - Local inference for reduced latency
-  - Streaming token generation
-  - Context-aware responses
-  - Optimized for conversational AI

-### Voice Synthesis
-- **Text-to-Speech**: Web Kokoro 82M
-  - Neural voice synthesis
-  - Low latency generation
-  - Support for voice mixing and modification
-  - Efficient tensor operations

-The implementation includes sophisticated queue management for efficient data flow, with separate queues handling text processing and audio generation.
-This multi-threaded architecture ensures that computationally intensive tasks don't impact system responsiveness, while the interrupt handling system enables natural conversation flow through immediate response to user input.

-## Intelligent Text Processing
+We use custom text processing and queues to manage data, with separate queues for text and audio.
+This setup allows the system to handle heavy tasks without slowing down.
+We also use an interrupt mechanism allowing user to interrupt the AI at any time.
+This makes the conversation feel more natural and responsive rather than just a generic TTS engine.

+## How do we reduce latency?

+We capitalize the streaming output of the language model to reduce latency.
+Instead of waiting for the entire response to be generated, we process and deliver each chunk of text as soon as they becomes available, form prashes and send it to the TTS engine queue.
+We play the audio as soon as it becomes available.
+This way, user get a very fast response, while the rest of the response is being generated.

-The system uses the `TextChunker` component to prepare text for voice generation.
-This component analyzes incoming text streams from the language model and splits them into chunks suitable for the voice synthesizer.
+Our custom `TextChunker` analyzes incoming text streams from the language model and splits them into chunks suitable for the voice synthesizer.
 It uses a combination of sentence breaks (like periods, question marks, and exclamation points) and semantic breaks (like "and", "but", and "however") to determine the best places to split the text, ensuring natural-sounding speech output.

-The `TextChunker` maintains two sets of break points:
+The `TextChunker` maintains a set of break points:
-- **Sentence breaks**: `.`, `!`, `?`, `:`, `;`
+- **Sentence breaks**: `.`, `!`, `?` (highest priority)
+- **Semantic breaks** with priority levels:
-- **Semantic breaks**: `however`, `therefore`, `furthermore`, `moreover`, `nevertheless`, `while`, `although`, `unless`, `since`, `and`, `but`, `because`, `then`, `,`, `-`
+  - Level 4: `however`, `therefore`, `furthermore`, `moreover`, `nevertheless`

-When processing text, the `TextChunker` looks for these break points to determine where to split the text.
-It first checks for sentence breaks, and if none are found, it looks for semantic breaks.
-This approach helps the generated speech maintain a natural rhythm and pace.
+  - Level 3: `while`, `although`, `unless`, `since`
+  - Level 2: `and`, `but`, `because`, `then`
+- **Punctuation breaks**: `;` (4), `:` (4), `,` (3), `-` (2)

+When processing text, the `TextChunker` uses a priority-based system:
+1. Looks for sentence-ending punctuation first (highest priority 5)
+2. Checks for semantic break words with their associated priority levels
+3. Falls back to punctuation marks with lower priorities
+4. Splits at target word count if no natural breaks found

+The text chunking system now uses this priority hierarchy to determine optimal break points, helping balance between natural speech flow and latency reduction.
+This matches the actual implementation in `TextChunker.find_break_point()`.

 The text chunking method significantly reduces perceived latency by processing and delivering the first chunk of text as soon as it becomes available.
 Let's consider a hypothetical system where the language model generates responses at a certain rate.
 If we imagine a scenario where the model produces a response of N words at a rate of R words per second, waiting for the complete response would introduce a delay of N/R seconds before any audio is produced.
 With text chunking, the system can start processing the first M words as soon as they are ready (after M/R seconds), while the remaining words continue to be generated.
 This means the user hears the initial part of the response in just M/R seconds, while the rest streams in naturally.

 In practice, this approach can reduce perceived latency by up to 50-70%, depending on the length of the response and the speed of